Claiming compensation for medical negligence

 The defendant will have 4 months to respond.
 Sometimes they will ask for an extension.

-If the defendant admits liability early on, it will avoid the need for a trial.
-At point you may be able to request an interim payment to help fund expenses.
+If the defendant admits liability early on, you are likely to be able to request an interim payment to help fund expenses whilst the value of the claim is calculated.

-Most cases are settled out of court.
+Most cases are settled without the need to go to a trial.
 If the defendant makes an offer of compensation, your solicitor should be able to advise you.

 A split trial

-A split trial will consider who is liable.
+A split trial will consider whether the Defendant(s) is liable before calculating the value of the claim.
 It will consider compensation later, because:

-- Until liability has been established, it is a waste of legal costs to consider the level of compensation.
+• until liability has been established, it may be a waste of legal costs to consider the level of compensation

-An advantage of a split trial is that it gives certainty.
+An advantage of a split trial is that it gives certainty potentially sooner and with lower costs.

 Assessment of damages